 Sometimes a colleague might say to you “you should write that up”, sometimes it might be said by an assessor at your competency panel.
 A few years ago I attended a stunning case presentation by a social worker from a mental health service.
-It was an amazing piece of work, and as I listened to the presentation, in a building next door to where my social work career started, I felt really proud of our profession, the resilience and hopefulness we bring to our work and what that can mean to our clients.
-I hoped that practitioner and her colleagues would write up the piece of work, so her tenacity, perseverance and commitment would ‘voice’ the client’s story but also the story of practice.
+It was an amazing piece of work, and as I listened to the presentation, in a building next door to where my social work career started, I felt really proud of our profession, the resilience and hopefulness we bring to our work and what that can mean to the people we work with.
+I hoped that practitioner and her colleagues would write up the piece of work, so her tenacity, perseverance and commitment would honour the service-user’s story but also the story of good practice.
 Why present or write?

 • To reflect , analyse practice and/or the impact of policy

 • To share development with a wider audience